-In Arizona an Aggravated DUI 28-1383 is a Felony Charge and if you are found guilty will get you mandatory PRISON time.
+In Arizona an Aggravated DUI (ARS 28-1383) is a Felony DUI Charge and if you are found guilty will get you mandatory PRISON time.
 It is important that you understand how serious an Aggravated DUI charge is.
 Read this page completely to learn about Arizona Aggravated DUI Laws and Penalties and then call us for a Free Consultation 24/7 at 602-307-0808.

-If you have been charged with an Aggravated DUI in Arizona then you will want to hire a lawyer to represent your case.
+If you have been charged with an Aggravated DUI in Arizona then you will want to hire an aggressive and experienced lawyer to represent your case.
 David Cantor is one of the most highly respected DUI lawyers in Arizona and will help you get the best outcome possible.
 Please read the information below about Aggravated DUI penalties as well as possible defenses.

 Felonies are always cited as “Aggravated DUI” or “Aggravated DWI”